Som-Energia/somenergia-tomatic/README.md

 containing named ranges like `Vacances202Semester1` which are tables a column for each semester day and a row per person.

-### Callerid API for PBX callback
+### PBX callerid callback

-Tomatic can auto update the search of the current incomming call.
+Tomatic can auto-search of the current incomming call.
-You must program your PBX AGI scripts to send a request to the API.
+To achieve that, you must program your PBX AGI scripts to send a request to the Tomatic API.

 For example, with curl, if the person with the extension 101 is going to receive a call from 555441234: